 Authorized Shares.
-Under the 2019 Stock Plan, 4,042,408 shares of our common stock as of June 30, 2021 are reserved for issuance, subject to adjustment for stock splits and other similar changes in capitalization.
-As of September 15, 2021, our employees, directors and consultants held (net of forfeitures) outstanding stock options and restricted stock granted under the 2019 Stock Plan with respect to up to 3,538,603 shares of our common stock, with 972,212 of those options vested as of such date.
-No other equity awards are outstanding under the 2019 Stock Plan as of such date.
+Under the 2019 Stock Plan, 4,777,358 shares of our common stock are reserved for issuance, subject to adjustment for stock splits and other similar changes in capitalization.
+As of granted under the 2019 Stock Plan with respect to up to equity awards are outstanding under the 2019 Stock Plan as of such date.